rstyczynski/pmaker/README.md

 Once accounts are created on all hosts Carmen receives text message on her mobile with Linux password, and another text message with password to encrypted keys.
 Username and keys are delivered using e-mail to her desktop.
 Carmen may access her key repository over https protocol with authentication.

+From this moment Carmen may access all the servers, however from internet side she uses bastion host to connect to rest of machines.

-Carmen has 1 week to connect to hosts and change passwords.
+Carmen has one week to connect to hosts and change passwords.
 After this time, system randomizes the password on all hosts having system generated ones.

 Identification keys are revoked each 6 months.
 Carmen receives email with new key and its password over text message, month before key termination.